WhaddaMakers/MoonLight/README.md

 ## Project description

 ### What can this project do?
-This project is a remake of the original moonlamp made by ..... .
+This project is a remake of the original moonlamp can you find here:https://www.instructables.com/High-Detailed-Moon-Lamp/ .
 We've added the Whaddy logo with Meshmixer (a 3D model program) so that it looks like a Whaddy shadow on the moon, And made a sharp looking stand for it for it.
 The Moonlamp can be powered with any decent (in our case) 24VDC power supply.
 It is lit up with a normal white 24V led strip, but you can choose any you prefer...
 The brightness is adjustable with a potentiometer, and we've also built in handy power jack3